Student Rights & Services Guidelines

 Career Center events are wheelchair accessible.
 Individuals requiring Sign-Language interpreters, real-time captioners, or other accommodations for an upcoming event should contact firstname.lastname@example.org or (408) 924-6031 as soon as possible to make arrangements.

 To balance student career coaching needs, career coaching appointments are limited to three per student each semester.
+Drop-in advising is limited to six times per semester (this includes drop-ins offered at the career center and/or college success centers).

 - Misrepresenting one's qualifications, work authorization, or educational background.